Working with our Clients

-Congratulations are due to Nigel Finch and Somerset Web Services for a fantastic 2008.
+Congratulations are due to Nigel Finch and Somerset Web Services.
 In October, their sister company, The National Pages, a powerful new business search engine developed by his rapidly growing web design company, was awarded “Somerset e-business of the year” by the Somerset Chamber of Commerce.

 “Your website the way you want it” has long been their strapline, reflecting a strong ethic of customer service and building relationships by listening to their clients’ needs.
 The company has taken on three more staff since last summer as they have moved from strength to strength.
 Nigel Finch was quick to realise the need to develop the whole team with broad management, sales and marketing training as the team took on new responsibilities.
 “I always aim to recruit people with the right attitude, says Nigel, the important thing then is to teach the job with skills and knowledge transfer.”